 - The use of recognised strategies and techniques to support the provision of high quality care within services including Active Support and Periodic Service Review.

 You gain transferable skills in the following:

-- Improving own learning: Be reflective, adaptive and collaborative in their learning; explore personal strengths and weaknesses; review working environment; develop skills in time management by delivering academic work on time and to the required standard.
+- Improving own learning: Be reflective, adaptive and collaborative in their learning; Explore personal strengths and weaknesses; time management; Review working environment; Develop skills in time management by delivering academic work on time and to the required standard.

 This practice-based programme provides you with the knowledge and skills that appeal to employers such as the NHS, local authority adults' and children's services, schools and the voluntary and private social and healthcare sector.

 You will be supported to develop transferable skills such as planning and organisation, teamwork and leadership, as well as grasping the fundamental values underpinning progressive behavioural support.